Bicyclobutane

+Manufacture and properties

+Bicyclobutane is highly strained — its strain energy is estimated at 63.9 kcal mol^{−1}.
+It is a nonplanar molecule, with a dihedral angle between the two cyclopropane rings of 123°.

 The first reported bicyclobutane was the ethyl carboxylate derivative, C_{4}H_{5}CO_{2}Et, which was prepared by dehydrohalogenation the corresponding bromocyclobutanecarboxylate ester with sodium hydride.
 The parent hydrocarbon was prepared from 1-bromo-3-chlorocyclobutane by conversion of the bromocyclobutanecarboxylate ester, followed by intramolecular Wurtz coupling using molten sodium.
 The intermediate 1-bromo-3-chlorocyclobutane can also be prepared via a modified Hunsdiecker reaction from 3-chlorocyclobutanecarboxylic acid using mercuric oxide and bromine:

-A synthetic approach to bicyclobutane derivatives involves ring closure of a suitably substituted 2-bromo-1-(chloromethyl)cyclopropane with magnesium in THF.
-Substituted bicyclo[1.1.0]butanes can also be prepared from the reaction of iodo-bicyclo[1.1.1]pentanes with amines, thiols, and sulfinate salts.
+Stereochemical evidence indicates that bicyclobutane undergoes thermolysis to form 1,3-butadiene with an activation energy of 41 kcal mol^{−1} via a concerted pericyclic mechanism (cycloelimination, [σ2s+σ2a]).

+Derivatives

 Bicyclo[1.1.0]butanes are explored in medicinal chemistry as covalent reactive groups.

-Stereochemical evidence indicates that bicyclobutane undergoes thermolysis to form 1,3-butadiene with an activation energy of 41 kcal mol^{−1} via a concerted pericyclic mechanism (cycloelimination, [σ2s+σ2a]).
+In the simplest case, double cyclopropanation of acetylene with a copper catalyst gives a 1:1 mixture of cyclopropenes and symmetric bicyclobutanes.
+Other symmetric bicyclobutanes form from functionalization of benzvalene.

+A synthetic approach to more substituted bicyclobutane derivatives involves ring closure of a suitably substituted 2-bromo-1-(chloromethyl)cyclopropane with magnesium in THF, or methyllithium in diethyl ether (lithium-halogen exchange).

+Substituted bicyclo[1.1.0]butanes can also be prepared from the reaction of iodo-bicyclo[1.1.1]pentanes with amines, thiols, and sulfinate salts: